 Fearful of Iranian Missiles, Many Sleep in Israel’s Underground Train Stations

-- Hostilities between Israel and Iran erupted on June 13, marked by Israeli air attacks on Iranian nuclear facilities and high-ranking military personnel.
+- The conflict between Israel and Iran erupted on June 13, when Israel carried out airstrikes against Iranian nuclear and military facilities, targeting key generals and nuclear scientists.

 Aziza Melech felt that her body was relaxing for the first time in days when she settled on her inflatable mattress at an underground Israeli light train station on a recent night.
 At least for the next few hours, the 34-year-old event organizer would not have to run every time the mermaid that alerts to Iranian missiles sounded.
 Since the war began a week ago with Israeli air strikes against Iran, families with young children, foreign workers a…